mambans/AioFeed/README.md

 _(This feed is pretty limited because of quite low quota/request limit.)_

+### Custom lists

+User created lists with Twitch vods/videos and YouTube videos.

 ## Account & Data

-AioFeed stores/saves the following data for easier auto-reauthentication:
+AioFeed stores/saves the following data for safe storage and easier auto-reauthentication:

 - **AioFeed**